alejandro-mahillo/alejandro-mahillo.github.io/_talks/2023-02-09-characterization-of-the-discrete-besov-spaces-by-m.md

 ---
-title: "Characterization of the discrete Besov spaces by means of semigroups associated to the discrete Laplacian."
+title: "Characterization of the discrete Besov spaces by means of semigroups associated to the discrete Laplacian"
 collection: talks
 type: "Talk"
 permalink: /talks/2023-02-09-characterization-of-the-discrete-besov-spaces-by-m